VinayChoudhary24/VinayChoudhary24/README.md

 Software Engineer
 ------------------

-I am an athlete at heart, and have a passion for coding.
-I am working as a Jr. Software Engineer, Building different applications.
-I love to create and work on different Projects.
-Work efficiency team based as well as self-managed
+Results-driven Full-Stack Developer passionate about crafting exceptional user interfaces and robust back-end systems.
+Proven ability to thrive in both collaborative and independent roles.
+Currently managing two Products: eatOS, Dashboard designed for comprehensive restaurant management and ordersOS, an innovative platform for streamlined online ordering and delivery services.

 * 🖥️  See my portfolio at [Vercel](http://vinay-choudhary-portfolio-nextjs.vercel.app/)
-* ✉️  You can contact me at [vinaychoudhary994@gmail.com](mailto:vinaychoudhary994@gmail.com)
+* ✉️  You can contact me at [vinaychoudhary2401@gmail.com](mailto:vinaychoudhary2401@gmail.com)

 ### Skills